 Thinking about desirable futures has also spread into side projects, like my podcast, and has proven to be a topic I want to engage with more – both academically and creatively.

 What actually stands in the way of global sustainable development?
 Is there some form of actionable advice we can give to facilitate a transition towards a more sustainable world?

-The more I studied and taught issues of sustainability the more complicated the answers to these questions became and today I believe that – as with most things in life – sustainability is something that is immensely nuanced and while I now know very little about a lot of things that connect to the ideal of sustainability, I can be certain that it is very difficult to actually confidently predict what in life is truly “sustainable”.
+The more I studied and taught issues of sustainability the more complicated the answers to these questions have become and today I believe that – as with most things in life – the issue of sustainability is something that is immensely nuanced and difficult to provide concrete answers for.

 How should we communicate issues related to the ideal of sustainability?
 What sort of narratives, tools, stages and media make sense – both from ethical as well as pragmatic standpoints?

 I have devoted a major part of my graduate studies to both research these questions from a theoretical perspective (e.g. how in- or exclusive current environmentalist activism is; see paper), and a pragmatic side by prototyping different forms of interventions in the context of a eco-social change project.

 I regard ecolinguistics as one of the most exciting fields I had the fortune of accidentally exploring!
 Ecolinguistics – as defined by Arran Stibbe – explore the stories we live by, particularly in regards to our natural environment.
 It’s less about the researcher’s opinion of what a current societal trend is, but about what society tells itself about what is going on.
 To me, it’s mindblowingly exciting!